fairulazmin/order-summary-component/README.md

 ## Acknowledgments

 This is my first project on Frontend Mentor.
-Any comment, suggestion, advise is very much appreciated.